zaritskylab/TNBC-SPATIAL-CHROMATIN-COMPACTION/README.md

 ## 9. Contact
-Please contact <reutme@post.bgu.ac.il> or <assafzar@gmail.com> for bugs or questions regarding this repo.
+Please contact <reutme@post.bgu.ac.il> or <assafzar@gmail.com> for comments or questions regarding this repo.